-Peveto joins the LSU staff after serving as the special teams coordinator and safeties coach for Kentucky in 2013.
+Peveto re-joined the LSU staff after serving as the special teams coordinator and safeties coach for Kentucky in 2013.
 Prior to that, Peveto was the head coach at Northwestern State University for four years.

 Peveto was a member of Miles' first staff at LSU as he joined the Tigers originally in the spring of 2005 as special teams coordinator and linebackers coach.
 He remained in that position until the 2008 season when he was promoted to co-defensive coordinator.
 LSU went a combined 40-11 during Peveto's first stint with the Tigers.